-d) Review of the Independence and Objectivity of the External Auditors
+d) Conduct Evaluation of Performance, Independence and Objectivity of External Auditors

-During the financial year under review, the Audit Committee conducted evaluation of performance, independence and objectivity of external auditors via the External Auditors Evaluation Form with prescribed criteria per the Corporate Governance Guide issued by Bursa Malaysia Securities Berhad such as, caliber of the firm, quality processes and performance, knowledge and skill sets of audit team as well as independence and objectivity.
+During the financial year under review, the Audit Committee conducted evaluation of performance, independence and objectivity of external auditors via the External Auditors Evaluation Form with prescribed criteria as per the Corporate Governance Guide issued by Bursa Malaysia Securities Berhad such as, caliber of the firm, quality processes and performance, knowledge and skill sets of audit team as well as independence and objectivity.
 In addition, during the meetings with the external auditors, the external auditors confirmed with the Audit Committee on their independence in relation to the audit works performed.
-The Audit Committee have also reviewed the non-audit services provided by external auditors to the Group during the year in accordance with the independence requirements and were not aware of any non-audit services that have compromised their independence as external auditors of the Group and the Company.
+The Audit Committee has also reviewed the non-audit services provided by external auditors to the Group during the year in accordance with the independence requirements and was not aware of any non-audit services that have compromised their independence as external auditors of the Group and the Company.

-The Audit Committee was satisfied with the performance, independence and objectivity of the external auditors of the Company and recommended to the Board for recommendation to the shareholders for re-appointment of the external auditors of the Company.
+The Audit Committee was satisfied with the performance, independence and objectivity of the external auditors of the Company and recommended to the Board for recommendation to the shareholders for re-appointment of the external auditors of the Company for the financial year ended 31 December 2020.

-e) Review of the Adequacy of the Scope, Functions and Resources, Internal Audit Plan and Internal Audit Report with the Group's Internal Auditor
+e) Review the Adequacy of the Scope, Functions and Resources, Internal Audit Plan and Internal Audit Report with the Group's Internal Audit Function

-During the financial year, the Audit Committee received internal audit reports presented by the outsourced internal auditor that contain the findings, recommendations and agreed management action plans for the internal audits performed based on the approved internal audit plan.
+During the financial year, the Audit Committee received internal audit reports presented by the outsourced internal audit function that contain the findings, recommendations and agreed management action plans for the internal audits performed based on the approved internal audit plan.
 Aside from reporting on the audit findings, the status of agreed management action plans for previous internal audit findings, the resources, experience, competency and continuous professional development of the outsourced internal audit function were also reported to the Audit Committee for their review and assessment on the adequacy and effectiveness of the outsourced internal audit function.

 During the same meetings, the progress of the approved internal audit plan was presented to the Audit Committee for their review and revision, if deemed necessary by the Audit Committee.
-Additionally, the internal audit plan for the subsequent year that was prepared, taking into consideration the risks and inputs from the Senior Management, was presented to the Audit Committee for review and approval.

-The oversight role of the Audit Committee on the outsourced internal audit function is available in the Statement of Risk Management and Internal Control set out on page 50 to 58 of this Annual Report.
+The oversight role of the Audit Committee on the outsourced internal audit function is available in the Statement of Risk Management and Internal Control set out in this Annual Report.

-f) Review of the Related Party Transactions and Any Conflict of Interest Situation and Transactions which may have an Impact on Management Integrity
+f) Review the Disclosure of Related Party Transactions and Conflict-of-Interest Situation and Transactions

-During the scheduled quarterly meetings, updates on the value of transactions (from date of shareholders' mandate to the end of financial period) of recurrent related party transactions ("RRPT") as compared to the estimated mandate amount approved by shareholders were provided by the Head of Accounts Department to the Audit Committee for review to enable the Audit Committee to take prompt actions in the event that the RRPT exceed 10% of the mandated amount.
+During the scheduled quarterly meetings, updates on the value of transactions (from date of shareholders' mandate to the end of financial period) of recurrent related party transactions ("RRPT") as compared to the estimated mandate amount approved by shareholders were provided by the Accounts Manager to the Audit Committee for review to enable the Audit Committee to take prompt actions in the event that the RRPT exceed 10% of the mandated amount.

-Aside from the updates on RRPT, the Audit Committee was also informed on the related party transaction that was not required to be announced in accordance with Paragraph 10.09(1) of the MMLR.
+Aside from the updates on RRPT, the Audit Committee was also informed on the recurrent related party transaction that was not required to be announced in accordance with Chapter 10.09(1) of the MMLR.

-During the meeting, the Audit Committee noted that the RRPTs and related party transactions were on terms which are not more favourable than those generally available to the public.
+During the meeting, the Audit Committee noted that the RRPTs and related party transactions were on terms and not more favourable than those generally available to the public.

-g) Review of the Latest Changes and Development in Regulatory, Statutory and Accounting Standards
+g) Review Latest Changes and Development in Regulatory, Statutory and Accounting Standards